-Solution: This usually occurs when you are using a Windows Vista or Windows 7 operating system.
-The logon domain authentication happens when the connection you are using is not set to the correct type.
-To solve this, you can to switch to another connection or correct your settings.
+The logon domain authentication happens when the connection you are using is not set correctly.
+When this happens, you may choose to switch to another connection or make corrections to your current settings.
 However, it is recommended that you create a new connection manually.

 There are two (2) major steps you need to do in order to create a new connection and help solve the problem of being asked for a logon domain:

 You will have to delete the connection that is asking you for the logon domain.
 In the example below, the wireless connection in question is BLDG 2.

 Go to your task bar and locate the Wireless connection icon.

 Select Open Network and Sharing Center.